 - CT scan (advanced imaging) of the brain if head injury is suspected

 - Intravenous fluids (IV, through a vein)

-- Multiple doses or continuous IV administration of naxolone.
-This may be needed because naxolone's effects is short-lived and the depressive effects of the heroin are long-lasting.
+- Multiple doses or continuous IV administration of naloxone.
+This may be needed because naloxone's effects is short-lived and the depressive effects of the heroin are long-lasting.